 A request happens every time you upload, copy, delete or access an information element (image, video, etc.) from your storage service, in this case, AWS S3.
 The most frequently used requests for AWS S3 consist on PUT, GET and DELETE commands which allow you to manage your information assets the way you need them to be.

-This is a tricky concept when calculating costs derived from S3.
+This is a tricky concept when calculating AWS S3 costs.
 Basically, data transfer costs refer to those costs correspondent to the amount of information (images, videos, etc. from S3) transferred across AWS services or the information transferred from AWS into the internet.

-What can you use AWS S3 storage service for?
+What can you use AWS S3 pricing storage service for?